Military career of George Washington: Counterattack in New Jersey

 This action significantly boosted the army's morale, but it also brought Cornwallis out of New York.
 He reassembled an army of more than 6,000 men, and marched most of them against a position Washington had taken south of Trenton.
 Leaving a garrison of 1,200 at Princeton, Cornwallis then attacked Washington's position on January 2, 1777, and was three times repulsed before darkness set in.
-During the night Washington evacuated the position, masking his army's movements by instructing the camp guards to maintain the appearance of a much larger force.
+Over the night, Washington evacuated the position, masking his army's movements by instructing the camp guards to maintain the appearance of a much larger force.
 Washington then circled around Cornwallis's position with the intention of attacking the Princeton garrison.

 On January 3, Hugh Mercer, leading the American advance guard, encountered British soldiers from Princeton under the command of Charles Mawhood.
 The British troops engaged Mercer and in the ensuing battle, Mercer was mortally wounded.
 Washington sent reinforcements under General John Cadwalader, which were successful in driving Mawhood and the British from Princeton, with many of them fleeing to Cornwallis in Trenton.
 The British lost more than one quarter of their force in the battle, and American morale rose with the great victory.

 These unexpected victories drove the British back to the New York City area, and gave a dramatic boost to Revolutionary morale.
 During the winter, Washington, based in winter quarters at Morristown, New Jersey, loosely coordinated a low-level militia war against British positions in New Jersey, combining the actions of New Jersey and Pennsylvania militia companies with careful use of Continental Army resources to harry and harass the British and German troops quartered in New Jersey.

 Washington's mixed performance in the 1776 campaigns had not led to significant criticism in Congress.
 Before fleeing Philadelphia for Baltimore in December, Congress granted Washington powers that have ever since been described as "dictatorial".
 The successes in New Jersey nearly deified Washington in the eyes of some Congressmen, and the body became much more deferential to him as a result.
 Washington's performance also received international notice: Frederick the Great, one of the greatest military minds, wrote that "the achievements of Washington [at Trenton and Princeton] were the most brilliant of any recorded in the history of military achievements."

 Loss of Philadelphia

-In May 1777, the British resumed military operations, with General Howe attempting without success to draw Washington from his defensive position in New Jersey's Watchung Mountains, while General John Burgoyne led an army south from Quebec toward Albany, New York.
+In May 1777, the British resumed military operations, with General Howe attempting without success to draw Washington from his defensive position in Watchung Mountains in New Jersey, while General John Burgoyne led an army south from Quebec toward Albany, New York.
 Following Burgoyne's capture of Fort Ticonderoga without resistance in early July, General Howe boarded a large part of his army on transports and sailed off, leaving Washington mystified as to his destination.
 Washington dispatched some of his troops north to assist in Albany's defense, and moved most of the rest his forces south of Philadelphia when it became clear that was Howe's target.